sudosammy/kraken-sandbox/README.md

 4. The API will be available at http://localhost:5555 and API credentials will be printed to the console & are available at http://localhost:5555/admin.

+### Configuring Logging

+The API's logging level can be configured using the `LOG_LEVEL` environment variable.
+Supported levels are:

+- `DEBUG`: Detailed debug information
+- `INFO`: Confirmation that things are working as expected (default)
+- `WARNING`: Indication that something unexpected happened
+- `ERROR`: An error occurred but the application can continue
+- `CRITICAL`: A serious error that may prevent the application from continuing

 ### Making API Requests

 If you want to access the API from another container, ensure you have created the `kraken_network` network and specify it via `--network` or an `external: true` network configuration in the other container's `docker-compose.yml`.
 Then the sandbox API will be available at `http://kraken-sandbox:5555`.